-- 1. Implicit rules: What formal and informal rules, assumptions, values are important for the course but not stated in the syllabus?
-Is the course design transparent- do you articulate tasks, purpose, and criteria clearly? - 2.
-Implicit messages: What unwritten messages does the syllabus convey about the course, content, and learning, and about your students?
+G. Climate: How will differences of positionality/opinion/thinking be handled in the classroom?
+How can you create safe spaces for both visible and invisible minority students?
+Who is missing?
+STEP TWO: Reflecting on the "Hidden Curriculum" A. Implicit rules: What formal and informal rules, assumptions, values are important for the course but not stated in the syllabus?
+B. Implicit messages: What unwritten messages does the syllabus convey about the course, content, and learning?
 Is there a "hidden curriculum" embedded in the syllabus?
-Is every student welcome?
-Do students earn or lose points over the course of the semester?
-Is there an expectation that some students will likely not have the natural ability to succeed in the course? - 3.
-Hidden biases: In which ways does the "hidden curriculum" potentially discriminate against some students?
-(For example, do you use only one type of assessment to determine grades, and does it disadvantage some of the students in ways unrelated to their learning?) - 4.
-Teaching philosophy: What is your teaching philosophy (student-centered learning, teacher-centered, information dissemination, cooperative learning, etc.) and how does the syllabus communicate it to students?
+C. Hidden biases: In which ways does the "hidden curriculum" potentially discriminate against some students?
+(For example, do you use only one type of assessment to determines grades, and does the disadvantage some of the students in ways unrelated to their learning?)
+D. Teaching philosophy: What is your teaching philosophy (student-centered learning, teacher-centered information dissemination, cooperative learning, etc.) and how does the syllabus communicate it to students?
 Do you clearly communicate your teaching philosophy to avoid biases?
-Is your philosophy reiterated or undermined by your syllabus, course design, and/or assessment structures?